Mariko Yashida: Fictional character biography

-Old Man Logan faced off against the Hand during their Regenix operation, facing their latest member called the Scarlet Samurai.
-Logan later discovered that Scarlet Samurai is Mariko resurrected by the Hand to serve as their weapon.
-With help from Logan, nanites were used to free Mariko from the Hand's control while Gorgon escaped.
+Old Man Logan, a future version of Wolverine, faces off against the Hand during their Regenix operation, facing their latest member called the Scarlet Samurai.
+Logan later discovers that Scarlet Samurai is Mariko, who has been resurrected by the Hand to serve as their weapon.
+With help from his past self, Logan uses nanites to free Mariko from the Hand's control.